 Gilbert’s dense volume of educated residents boasts one of the highest concentrations of graduate and professional degrees among competing western U.S. cities, with 45% of residents holding a bachelor’s degree or higher, which outpaces the national average of 33.6%.

 Arizona Higher Education

 Park University’s Gilbert Campus serves traditional and non-traditional students looking to start or advance their career and to provide them with affordable and convenient educational programs.
-Programs are offered at the undergraduate and graduate level, as well as accelerated adult-learning options.
+Programs are offered at the undergraduate and graduate level, as well as offering accelerated adult-learning options.

 University of Arizona

 The UA also operates a coding boot camp out of Gilbert’s University Building.
 Through a rigorous, immersive curriculum, students learn the skills needed to become proficient in front-end and back-end technologies in just 24 weeks.
 UA has plans to expand its Gilbert offerings in the future to also include Data Analytics.

 Arizona State University Polytechnic Campus